Balances of Research Project Accounts at Project End Policy

 - Research and Consulting Incentives Policy

-- Decision Tree: Distribution of balances at Research Project End Date
+- Decision Tree - Externally Funded Project – Distribution of Balances at Research Project End Date

 Document management and control